smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec.md

   ]
 }
 ```
-#### StorageBattery NGSI-LD normalized Example
+#### StorageBatteryDevice NGSI-LD normalized Example
-Here is an example of a StorageBattery in JSON-LD format as normalized.
+Here is an example of a StorageBatteryDevice in JSON-LD format as normalized.
 This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.
 ```json
 {
 	"id": "urn:ngsi-ld:StorageBatteryDevice:StorageBatteryDevice:MNCA-SBD-T1-G0-027",